typst-community/glossarium/examples/full-example/main.typ

-#import "../../glossarium.typ": make-glossary, print-glossary, gls, glspl, agls, gls-key, gls-short, gls-plural, gls-long, gls-longplural, gls-description, gls-group
+#import "../../glossarium.typ": make-glossary, print-glossary, gls, glspl, agls, gls-key, gls-short, gls-artshort, gls-plural, gls-long, gls-artlong, gls-longplural, gls-description, gls-group
 // Replace the local import with a import to the preview namespace.
 // If you don't know what that mean, please go read typst documentation on how to import packages at https://typst.app/docs/packages/.
 #show: make-glossary